dbturner/raisethebar/chapters/chapter2.md

 </codeblock>

-Now let's add a measure of central tendency.
-Since the data do not look normal, let's add a median using the `stat_summary` function.
+Now let's add a measure of central tendency by using the `stat_summary` function.
+Since the data do not look normal, we will use the median (but note that you can replace the word median with mean to add the mean instead).

 <codeblock id="02_04">